-26. The Mount Graham red squirrel is found nowhere else in the world besides the Pinaleño Mountains in southeast Arizona.
+28. The Mount Graham red squirrel is found nowhere else in the world besides the Pinaleño Mountains in southeast Arizona.
 Named after the highest peak in the range, the squirrel has been isolated from other squirrel subspecies since the last ice age, approximately 10,000 years ago.

-- 27. Renowned for its ferocious protection of its home territories, the Mount Graham red squirrel is smaller than most other red squirrel subspecies, weighing in at only 8 ounces and measuring about 8 inches in length.
+- 29. Renowned for its ferocious protection of its home territories, the Mount Graham red squirrel is smaller than most other red squirrel subspecies, weighing in at only 8 ounces and measuring about 8 inches in length.
 The squirrel's diet consists primarily of conifer seeds, and during the winter it relies upon seed-bearing cones that have been stored at sites known as middens.
 These caches are the focal point of the individual squirrel's territory, and are typically located in logs, snags, stumps, or a large live tree.
-The condition of these midden sites must remain cool and moist in order to preserve the cached cones. - 28.
+The condition of these midden sites must remain cool and moist in order to preserve the cached cones. - 30.
 The Mount Graham red squirrel was first described in 1884, and was reportedly common around the turn of the 20th century.
-The species was, however, declining by the 1920s and rare by the 1950s, likely due to destruction of forested habitat from logging and competition with an introduced population of Abert's squirrels. - 29.
+The species was, however, declining by the 1920s and rare by the 1950s, likely due to destruction of forested habitat from logging and competition with an introduced population of Abert's squirrels. - 31.
 Small scale logging activity began in the Pinaleño Mountains in the 1880s and accelerated in the 1930s.
-In the early 1960s, road construction had reached Mount Graham (High Peak) and by 1973, the majority of accessible ancient forests had been logged, greatly reducing the age structure, density, and quality of the squirrel's habitat. - 30.
+In the early 1960s, road construction had reached Mount Graham (High Peak) and by 1973, the majority of accessible ancient forests had been logged, greatly reducing the age structure, density, and quality of the squirrel's habitat. - 32.
 From 1963 to 1967, researchers were unable to locate any remaining Mt.
-Graham red squirrels. - 31.
+Graham red squirrels but some were reported shortly thereafter by Forest Service personnel, and in the early 1970s at least four red squirrels were recorded by Arizona Game and Fish Department and Forest Service personnel. - 33.
 In a 1984-85 status survey funded by FWS, researchers located the Mount Graham red squirrel or its sign at 16 locations in the Pinaleño Mountains and estimated its population to be 300-500 animals.
 These estimates were later revised downward, to approximately 280 squirrels.